industrial-optimization-group/DesdeoInterface/doc/NodeTypes/README.md

 A drawback to this (at least for the moment) is that adding new types means that we have to add them to the datatypes.h file AND to the other side of the Serial port.
 One way to tackle this would be to have some file for each type: This might be more complicated than what is sounds...
+OR the read the pin values of each component to see if they are floating or correct (i.e should be low but is high).
+Might get complicated with more complex components such as screens.